- What is Form in Art?

 When you are sketching for fun, or just trying to flesh out your understanding of an object’s forms, adhering to rules of perspective is not necessary.
-I shared some form breakdowns earlier, and now I would like to share some examples of how shapes can be turned into forms using space.
-These are simple, quick, and sketchy examples, that are not highly rendered.
+I shared some form breakdowns earlier, and now I would like to share some examples of how to turn shapes into forms using space.
+These are simple, quick, and sketchy examples that are not highly rendered.

 I focused on turning each shape into a form by extending them out in space, adding planes and contour lines, and adding some simple values.

-A quick note here: While I kept this simple, dealing with the forms of the human figure does require familiarity with human anatomy.
+A quick note here: While I kept this simple, dealing with the human figure requires a little familiarity with human anatomy.
 My goal in including a human form for this “shapes to forms” example is to demonstrate that the level of complexity does not really matter because the process remains consistent.

 Adding Depth with Perspective: Yet Another Simple Demo (last one, I promise!)